cattymod/docs/README.md

 ## Local Development

 This website is built with [Docusaurus](https://docusaurus.io/).
 Documentation is inside the `docs` folder, generally that is all you will have to touch.
-We accept pull requests.

 ```bash
 npm install